 I strive to find that moment where the subject might just come down off the wall and engage you in conversation.

-My work brings together artists, writers, curators, poets, designers, and performers, all of whom I have crossed paths with, however briefly.
+My more recent work brings together artists, writers, curators, poets, designers, and performers, all of whom I have crossed paths with, however briefly.
 Each subject is either someone I have worked with, shared a podium with or experienced the inspiration of their art.
 All are well known, though not necessarily a household name.
 All excel in their field and are creative and intriguing.
 I hope to capture that spirit and at the same time inspire the viewer to get to know the subject and their art a little better.
 The intent is to bring the person into the room.
 I want the viewer to feel the presence of the subject and to instill in the viewer the desire to engage the person in conversation, or merely to occupy the same space for a while.

 My process leads me to engage the person I wish to paint and gain their agreement to pose.* Upon their agreement to “sit,” I take a series of photographs, with a concept in mind.
 Whether the subject was chosen because of their vision or their personality, my intent is to capture the subject’s personality and create a sense of presence, i.e., that they are present in the room.
 I strive to find that moment where the subject might just come down off the wall and engage you in conversation.